 The prince was struck by the beauty of the surrounding region and purchased the remains of the castle that was known as Schwanstein at this time.
 In February of 1833 construction began on the castle we see today lasting till 1837.
 Hohenschwangau became the official summer residence of King Maximillian his wife Marie of Prussia and their two sons Ludwig and Otto.
 The boys both later became kings of Bavaria.
 Marie of Prussia was the last of the family to live in the castle.
 She passed away at Hohenschwangau in 1889 having outlived her Husband and oldest son Ludwig.

 Fairytale castle Highlights:

-The Kings’ bedroom, Maximillian, and Ludwigs is a pretty interesting room.
+The Kings’ bedroom, Maximillian, and Ludwigs are a pretty interesting room.
 King Ludwig know for being eccentric had installed scenes of the night sky into the ceiling.
-Ludwig at night could lay in bed and enjoy the stars and moon being illuminated.
+Ludwig at night could lay in bed and enjoy the stars and the moon is illuminated.
 Ludwig had crystals set into the roof to give the illusion of twinkling stars.

-You will also tour through the billiard room, The knights hall with its armor, The Queens living room and dressing room just to name a few.
+You will also tour through the billiard room, The knight’s hall with its armour, The Queens living room and dressing room just to name a few.